trezzuri/erpnext-docs/docs/en/using-erpnext/video.md

 >
 > **Note** : The quota for the number of **non-billable** requests to the YouTube Data API is 10,000 requests as of September 2020.
-ERPNext automatically updates upto 50 videos in 1 request.
+SOMA automatically updates upto 50 videos in 1 request.
 Similarly, for 100 videos it would take 2 requests.
 >
 >  Assuming 100 videos are updated **every hour** (frequency = 1 hour):
 >